airshipit/docs/doc/source/code-conventions.rst

    projects that produce more than one image.
 -  ``tests`` to invoke linting tests (e.g. PEP-8) and unit tests for the components in the project
+-  ``format`` to invoke automated code formatting specific to the project's code language (e.g. Python for armada and Go for airshipctl) as listed in the Linting and Formatting Standards.

 For projects that are Python based, the makefile targets typically reference tox commands, and those projects will include a tox.ini defining the tox